RoboJackets/robocup-software/rj_gameplay/README.md

 Coordinates all robots on the field for a given situation.
 Gets role requests from its tactics, then assigns them according to the cost functions of those role requests.
 (Examples: Basic122, Basic Defense)

-The general flow of how a RobotIntent (or specific command for the robot) is created is as follows:
+The general flow of how a RobotIntent (or specific command for the robot) is created as follows:

 GameplayNode -> SituationAnalyzer -> Play (selected based on situation) -> Tactic(s) -> Role(s) -> Skill(s)